 Robert Louis-Dreyfus--Mr. Louis-Dreyfus has been nominated to serve on the Company's Board of Directors.
 It is expected that immediately following the Offering, the Board will elect Mr. Louis-Dreyfus to serve as a Director.
 Mr. Louis-Dreyfus has been the Chairman of the Board of Directors and Chief Executive Officer of Adidas AG since April 1993.
-Prior to that time, he had been from 1990 until 1993 the Chief Executive Officer of Saatchi & Saatchi plc (now Cordiant plc) and a director of Saatchi & Saatchi plc from January 1990 until December 1994.
+Prior to that time, he had been from 1990 until 1993 the Chief Executive Officer at Saatchi & Saatchi plc (now Cordiant plc) in London, and he resigned from the Board of Directors of Saatchi & Saatchi in December 1994.
 Since 1992, he has been an investor and a director of several other companies.
 From 1982 until 1988, he served as Chief Operating Officer (1982 to 1983) and then as Chief Executive Officer (from 1984 to 1988) of IMS International until its acquisition by Dun & Bradstreet in 1988.

 Within 90 days after completion of the Offering, the Company intends to expand the Company's Board of Directors to nine persons and to elect at least two outside directors to the Company's Board.
-It is the intention of the Company that such outside directors will be appointed to and replace the existing members of each of the Company's Audit Committee and Compensation Committee.
-The two outside directors will not be affiliates of JLMP, the Company's majority shareholder.
-Additionally, the Company intends to elect Robert-Louis Dreyfus to serve as a member of the Company's Board of Directors.
-Mr. Louis-Dreyfus controls a company which is a member of JLMP.
+It is the intention of the Company that such outside directors will be appointed to and replace the existing members of each of the Company's Audit Committee and Compensation Committee